This residency supports a New Zealand artist to live and work in Berlin at the Künstlerhaus Bethanien for up to twelve months from October 2018.

 Assessors will evaluate applications using the following criteria:

-We will notify all applicants of the decision in mid December 2015.
+We will notify all applicants of the decision on 8 November 2017.

 If you are successful, we will contact you about your funding agreement including payment schedule and reporting requirements.